 We're first time buyers - had an offer accepted, but the estate agent has warned us that the vendor will only go ahead if we use their recommended solicitors as they need an ‘expedited deal’.
 We would rather use a local conveyancer with experience of conveyancing in Worsley

 It is improbable the vendors are behind this.
 If they desire ‘a quick sale', taking such a hostile approach to a serious buyer is going to damage their objectives.
 Avoid the agents and go straight to the owners and make the point that (a)you are keen to buy (b)you are excited to move forward, with finances arranged © you are chain free (d) you wish to move quickly (e)however you intend to appoint your own,trusted Worsley conveyancing firm - not the ones that will provide their estate agent a introducer fee or achieve conveyancing targets demanded by corporate headquarters.

 My husband and I may need to sub-let our Worsley 1st floor flat for a while due to a career opportunity.
 We instructed a Worsley conveyancing firm in 2001 but they have since shut and we did not have the foresight to get any guidance as to whether the lease permits subletting.
 How do we find out?

 The lease dictates relations between the freeholder and you the flat owner; in particular, it will indicate if subletting is prohibited, or permitted but only subject to certain caveats.
 The accepted inference is that if the lease contains no specific ban or restriction, subletting is permitted.
 Most leases in Worsley do not contain an absolute prevention of subletting – such a clause would undoubtedly devalue the flat.
 Instead, there is usually simply a requirement that the owner notifies the freeholder, possibly sending a duplicate of the tenancy agreement.

-Worsley Leasehold Conveyancing - Sample of Questions you should consider before Purchasing
+Leasehold Conveyancing in Worsley - Examples of Questions you should consider Prior to Purchasing